Abel-Moremi/VoiceUpBW/README.md

 # VoiceUpBW
-A little tweeter like clone but for politicians to communicate with their constituents around politics
+A tweeter like clone to facilitate communication between Politicians and their constituents around politics